Symb1/GPT_IDLE/README.md

 It incorporates an ascend function for progression, achievements to unlock, and basic game stat tracking, sound and nightmode toggle and some extra mechanics to enhance your gameplay.

-Also aded some auto-click restrictions.
+Also added some auto-click restrictions.